Football on 5: End of Football on 5 (2012)

-Revival (2015-2018)
+First revival (2015-2018)

 Football on 5 had been off air for three years when in May 2015 Channel 5 won the rights to broadcast Football League highlights from the 2015–16 in a three-year deal, in a new programme called Football League Tonight, taking the coverage away from the BBC after six seasons.
 The highlights show is broadcast at 9pm, typically an hour and a half before Match of the Day is broadcast on BBC One, much earlier than when the BBC used to show The Football League Show which followed Match of the Day and usually started at 11:45pm.
 The promise of a mid-evening broadcast slot was believed to have been the tide turner, also in the contract were the highlights of the Football League Trophy.
 Channel 5 revived the Football on 5 banner, prefixing the Football League Tonight name.
 The format of the show changed midway through the 2015–16 season and split into two segments, called Football on 5: The Championship and Football on 5: Goal Rush.
 Together, they are broadcast from 9pm to 10:30pm on a Saturday, with a repeat on Sunday morning.

 The show was presented by George Riley and Kelly Cates for its maiden season, followed by George Riley and Lindsay Hipgrave for the 2nd season and Colin Murray from 2017 to 2018 season, Colin previously presented all of Channel 5 UEFA Cup, Europa League and other football coverage from 2006 to 2010 leaving to join the BBC and host Match of the Day 2.

 Quest acquired the rights after the end of the 2017/18 season, signing a four-year contract, ending the run of three years for Channel 5.

+Second revival (2025)

+Channel 5 teamed up with streaming service DAZN to air 23 matches from the FIFA Club World Cup in the United States from June 14 to July 13, 2025.

+It then aired 2 of Club World Cup winners Chelsea's preseason home games in the VisitMalta Weekender Cup where they took on Bayer Leverkusen and AC Milan.